keerthanamurugaiyan/Interview-notes/React.md

    **(v). useRef Hook:**

             useRef is used to persist values across renders without causing a re-render when the value changes.
 It’s often used to reference DOM elements.

+**16. What is virtual DOM in React?**

+            React uses Virtual DOM which is like a lightweight copy of the actual DOM(a virtual representation of the DOM).
+So for every object that exists in the original DOM, there is an object for that in React Virtual DOM.
+It is the same, but it does not have the power to directly change the layout of the document.
+Manipulating DOM is slow, but manipulating Virtual DOM is fast as nothing gets drawn on the screen.
+So each time there is a change in the state of our application, the virtual DOM gets updated first instead of the real DOM.

+**17. What npm stands for**

+            npm stands for Node Package Manager.
+It's a tool that comes with Node.js and is used to manage libraries and packages in JavaScript projects.

+  **Here's a simple breakdown of how npm works:**

+   **Node:**
+             Refers to Node.js, a runtime environment that allows JavaScript to run outside of the browser (e.g., on a server).

+   **Package:**
+               A package is a piece of reusable code, like a library, that you can install and use in your project.

+   **Manager:**
+               npm helps manage these packages, allowing you to easily install, update, and remove them.

+            With npm, you can also create and share your own packages.
+It’s very common in JavaScript development to use npm to install things like libraries, frameworks, or tools for building applications.